Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Numerical experiments

-where~$Q \in \symm_+^{d \times d}$ is a positive semidefinite matrix whose eigenvalues are contained in~$[\mu, L]$.
-For scalability reasons, we solve~\eqref{prob:dro-pep} with the function class~$\mathcal{F}_{\mu,L}$ of~$L$-smooth~$\mu$-strongly convex functions, while we make sure to compute the worst-case performance in PEPit~\cite{bousselmiInterpolationConditionsLinear2024} with the tightest function class of convex quadratic functions~$\mathcal{Q}_{\mu, L}$.
+where~$Q \in \symm_+^d$ is a positive semidefinite matrix whose eigenvalues are contained in~$[0, L]$ and $x^\star$ is an optimal solution.
+For scalability reasons, we solve~\eqref{prob:dro-pep} with the function class~$\mathcal{F}_{0,L}$ of~$L$-smooth convex functions, while computing the worst-case performance in PEPit with the tightest function class~$\mathcal{Q}_{0, L}$ of convex quadratics~\citep{bousselmiInterpolationConditionsLinear2024}.